HarryMerckel/davedude0.github.io/KEITH-2014.md

 ### Putting It All Together

 MK5  was our final iteration and had a removeable top to allow the battery to be removed without disturbing the nest of wires.
 By this time as well as the ultrasonic sensor on the front, KEITH sported a line following sensor, wheel encoders, a capacitance switch (emergency stop!) and a selection of leds, including one laser...
-The camera remained but was not needed for PiWars. the motors/gearbox was tilted back to create enough space to put a small circuit board in with an expansion chip so that the leds could be operated through just two gpio pins on the PI?
+The camera remained but was not needed for PiWars. the motors/gearbox was tilted back to create enough space to put a small circuit board in with an expansion chip so that the leds could be operated through just two gpio pins on the Pi.
 We also created a couple of attachments that fitted onto the front of KEITH for two of the challenges, one using servos to operate a ball-catcher and catapult.

 ![KEITH MK5](http://keiththerobot.uk/images/DSC04940-adjusted--web.jpg "KEITH MK5")